maptracker/GeneralUtility/GotchasInR.md

 * Be careful using "auto generated" names, such as column headers (eg "V1" in `read.csv`).
 These might change as R evolves (eg `reshape2::melt()` changed from [X1 to Var1][MeltColChange]).
+* ggplot evaluates expressions lexically when they are needed.
+If you have provided a "data" object, they will be evaluated there.
+For a NULL data object, evaluation is in the current local context.

 [Parsons1]: https://class.coursera.org/rprog-033/forum/thread?thread_id=224#post-1472
 [MeltColChange]: https://github.com/hadley/reshape/blob/master/README.md